 Criterion 1:

-A person acts on behalf of a foreign principal.The words “on behalf of” apply where a person acts under an arrangement with a foreign principal, in the service of the foreign principal, on the order or request of the foreign principal, or under the direction of the foreign principal, and both the person and the foreign principal knew or expected they would or might undertake the activity.
-It does not matter whether in-kind services or money is payable.
+A person acts on behalf of a foreign principal.The words “on behalf of” apply where a person acts under an arrangement with a foreign principal, in the service of the foreign principal, on the order or request of the foreign principal, or under the direction of the foreign principal, and both the person and the foreign principal knew or expected they would or might undertake the activity at the time the arrangement or service was entered into.
+It does not matter whether in- kind services or money is payable.

 “Foreign Principal” is defined as a: